-When forming a Delaware LLC, you'll pay a one-time state filing fee of $90 to file your Certificate of Formation with the Delaware Division of Corporations.
-While this initial cost attracts many business owners, understanding the full financial picture—including registered agent services, annual franchise taxes, and business licenses —helps you budget appropriately and avoid unexpected expenses.
+When forming a Delaware LLC, you'll pay a one-time state filing fee of $110 to file your Certificate of Formation with the Delaware Division of Corporations.
+The current fee is confirmed by the official fee schedule, which notes that the amount includes both the filing fee and municipality fee.
+While this initial cost attracts many business owners, understanding the full financial picture, including registered agent services, annual franchise taxes, and business licenses, helps you budget appropriately and avoid unexpected expenses.

 Beyond the formation filing fee, Delaware LLCs face ongoing compliance costs that catch many founders off guard.
 The state's $300 annual franchise tax due June 1, mandatory business license requirements, and registered agent fees for out-of-state owners can transform an initially affordable filing into a substantial long-term commitment.
 Add professional services and industry-specific licensing, and your total investment grows considerably.